panglesd/slipshow/docs/quick-start.rst

    $ slipshow --help

-If the help shows up, you successfully installed slipshow!
+If the help shows up, you successfully installed Slipshow!

 Using ``opam``
 ==============